netfledgling/pythonpractice/README.md

   - HackerRank
 - Textbooks
   - Python Crash Course
-  - How to Think like a Computer Scientist
+  - How to Think like a Computer Scientist (tlacs)
+- Misc (for anything that may not apply to aforementioned categories)

 The actual code files can be navigated to within the respective folders.